saulomartins80/bovinext/frontend/RENDER_DEPLOYMENT.md

-# Deploy no Render - TheClosen Frontend
+# Deploy no Render - finnextho Frontend

 ## Configuração do Render